Choose the safest used car

 Make a Safer Pick

 Our Buyer's Guide to Used Car Safety Ratings helps identify safer models among second-hand vehicles.
-Vehicles labelled Safer Pick not only provide excellent protection for the driver, but cause less serious injury to other drivers, pedestrians, cyclists and motorcyclists in a collision, and have a lower risk of being involved in a crash.
+Vehicles labelled Safer Pick not only provide excellent protection for the driver, but cause less serious injury to other drivers, pedestrians, bicycle riders and motorcyclists in a collision, and have a lower risk of being involved in a crash.

 Copies of the guide can be ordered on our Products page.
 Safety ratings are based on vehicle records from more than 7.5 million police-reported road crashes and 1.7 million injured road users in New Zealand and Australia between 1987 and 2015.